delegatexyz/delegate-javascript-sdk/README.md

 This is a minimalist frontend implemtation the delegation registry.
 Every function has a 1:1 name of the contract ABI.

-> Please note that this repository is current in beta and open to contributions.

-Read more about the contract here: https://github.com/0xfoobar/delegation-registry
+Read more about the [delegate.cash](https://delegate.cash) via our [documentation].(https://docs.delegate.cash)

 ## Installation

-You can either install it in two ways:

-**via npm / yarn**:

 ```
-npm: npm install delegatecash
+npm install delegatecash
-yarn: yarn add delegatecash
 ```

 ## View Functions